leangjia/blender_docs/trunk/blender_docs/manual/render/shader_nodes/textures/image.rst

 Properties
 ==========

-Image Data-Block
+Image
    Image data-block used as the image source.
-   Additional settings can be found in :menuselection:`Sidebar --> Item --> Properties`:
+   More settings can be found in :menuselection:`Sidebar --> Item --> Properties`:
    These include options to control the alpha channel along with addition options for the color space.
    These addition options are documented with the rest of :ref:`Common Image Settings <editors-image-image-settings-common>`.